 Past field study excursions include:

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Delhi, it will feel like home.

 Live in a homestay in South Delhi.
 This is an ideal way to experience day-to-day Indian life and the culture that shapes it.
 In your homestay, you have a single room and may share a bath.
 You receive breakfast and one other meal per day.